My Approach to Helping

 More Info About My Practice

 I obtained a Master of Science degree in Clinical Mental Health Counseling from Walden University.
 This CACREP education included major coursework such as multicultural counseling, lifespan development, relational systems, and human sexuality, crisis and trauma response, grief and loss, career and life transitions, among other topics.
 I successfully passed the National Counseling Exam in May 2019, which helps to prove my competence and skill in the field.
 I have twelve years working and volunteering in different capacities to support the mental health and well-being of individuals and communities, as well as over seven years of guided meditative practice.
 Some of my experience includes Mental Health First Aid, CPR-AED and Medical First Aid, Crisis Counseling, and Portland’s Neighborhood Emergency Team.
-I am also an active member of the ACA, the ORCA, the Oregon-ALGBTIC, the American Association of Sexuality Educators, Counselors and Therapists, and Existential-Humanistic Northwest.
+I am an ally: an active member of the ACA, the ORCA, the Oregon-ALGBTIC, the American Association of Sexuality Educators, Counselors and Therapists, and Existential-Humanistic Northwest.

 Why Going to Therapy Does Not Mean You are Weak or Flawed